akohta/bem3_emf_b2/README.md

    It was created by Gmsh geometry file cone_m1.geo in mesh_sample folder.
    The cone_m1_image.pdf is the visualization result of the cone_m1.msh ( using Gmsh ).
    The ipw.txt is the sample of incident field datafile, a plane-wave is defined in it.
 Please refer to the "multi_fbeam" for detail.
-   The d3b2_create_matrix outputs object datafile, coefficient matrices and its inverve matrices ( binary file with the .cmat file extention ) with the specified datafile name.
+   The d3b2_create_matrix outputs object datafile, coefficient matrices and inverse matrix ( binary file with the .cmat file extention ) with the specified datafile name.

 3. type './d3b2_bv_solver' with arguments of object setting datafile name, output datafile name.
    For example, './d3b2_bv_solver object_settings.txt ex.dat'.
    The object_settings.txt is the sample of object setting datafile, five cone objects defined in it.
-   The objects are set by using the outputed object file by d3b2_create_matrix and a additional translation vector.
+   The objects are set by using the outputed object file by d3b2_create_matrix and an additional translation vector.
    The setting of reset_flag_of_incident_field in object setting datafile can reset the incident field.
    It can change the incident field, except the wavelength and the refractive index.